Lagrangian antisurgery: Introduction

-As an application of this, we show that there exist Lagrangian cobordisms $T^2_{Ch}(A') \leadsto T^2_{Cl}(A'')$ between Clifford and Chekanov tori in $\mathbb C^2$ with different area classes (the notation indicates that a disc of Maslov index 2 on the respective torus has area $A'$ resp.\ $A''$):
+As an application of Theorem \ref{main-thm:embedded-cob}, we will construct cobordisms between Clifford tori $T^2_{Cl}(a)$ and Chekanov tori $T^2_{Ch}(A)$ in $\mathbb R^4$.
+These are monotone Lagrangian tori which, in both cases, are specified uniquely up to Hamiltonian isotopy by the areas $a, A > 0$ of any disc of Maslov index 2 with boundary on them.